England Family Adventure | Booked by Jamie

 Bath Abbey + Pulteney Bridge

 Both free and stunning.
 Bath Abbey is right next to the Roman Baths.
-Pulteney Bridge is a short walk — one of only four bridges in the world with shops along both sides.
+Pulteney Bridge is a short walk — one of only four bridges in the world with shops on both sides.

 Afternoon